leabs/Wordpress-Custom-Theme/wp-content/plugins/secondary-title/readme.txt

 `<?php the_secondary_title($post_id, $prefix, $suffix); ?>`

-in your theme file(s) (e.g. single.php) to display the secondary title.
+in your theme file(s) (e.g. *single.php*) where you would like the secondary title to be displayed.

-**For a more detailed documentation with parameters, functions and examples, please refer to the [official documentation](https://www.koljanolte.com/wordpress/plugins/secondary-title/documentation/)**.
+**For a more detailed documentation with parameters, functions and examples, please see the [official documentation](https://thaikolja.gitbooks.io/secondary-title/)**.

 == Frequently Asked Questions ==